International, Exchange, and Graduate students: Monday, January 6, 8 a.m.-4:30 p.m.

 •10 a.m.-12 p.m.
 Shopping Trip: If you are an international or exchange student, you can either purchase or borrow many of the essential items you will need for living at Clarkson.
 We will run trips to the Lending Cupboard and Walmart.
 Meet at Student Center Multipurpose Rooms, 2nd floor.

 •Lunch is served at Cheel Main Street Café, Student Center Servery, and Java City (cash, credit, or declining balance accepted).

 •12:30-1 p.m.
 Graduate Student Information Session: Meet your graduate coordinators and get important information about starting classes as a Clarkson graduate student.
 We will review important forms, contact information, enrollment, and more.
 Mandatory for all new graduate students.
 Student Center Multipurpose Rooms, 2nd floor.

 •1-3 p.m.
 International/Exchange Student Orientation (Mandatory): Meet your international student advisor from the International Students & Scholars Office (ISSO) and Exchange Staff from the International Services Office.
-It is mandatory that all international students attend.
 This session introduces you to other new international students and gives you valuable information to assist you in making correct choices to maintain your immigration status.
 This orientation includes specifics on your new culture at Clarkson, the area, and what you should be aware of as you become acclimated to this new environment.
 Student Center Multipurpose Rooms, 2nd floor.

 •3-4 p.m.
 Overview of Student Services (Mandatory): For new first-year, transfer, international, graduate and exchange students.
 University staff and students will welcome you to Clarkson.
 Find out how to make a smooth academic and social transition and meet new people.
 New students can ask questions of current student leaders during a question-and-answer session.
 Family members are welcome to attend.
 Student Center Multipurpose Rooms, 2nd floor.